6 Things Your Skin Is Telling You About Your Diet

 This may signify your diet is: Too high in sodium

 As if you needed another reason to cut back on your sodium intake, it could be the culprit that's drying out your skin.
 When there's too much salt in your diet, your body overcompensates for this by holding onto water, which doesn't just lead to puffy cheeks, but cracked, dehydrated skin.
-Even if the dryness you suffer from is year-round, find more quick fixes on our list of 20 Foods To Combat Winter Skin.
+Even if the dryness you suffer from is year-round, find more quick fixes on our list of 22 Naturally Moisturizing Foods to Eat When You Have Dry Skin.

 This may signify your diet is: Too high in dairy